stephaneVercouillieBMID/slate/source/index.html.md

 Note: B uses SOAP.
 C would use Open Id Connect.
 >We require that you present a dedicated SSL certificate so that we can distinguish the different calls in the logs & we could revoke access per service.

-## Should I notify BMID if the IP changes?
+>## Should I notify BMID if the IP changes?
+No, this is not required.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Njk1MTQ5MTQsLTc2MDE1MDU1NiwtMz
-EwNzg3NjM2LC03NjAxNTA1NTYsLTMxMDc4NzYzNiwtNzYwMTUw
-NTU2LC0zMTA3ODc2MzYsMjA3NjcxMzUyNSwxNjgzOTY1NDY5LD
-IwNzY3MTM1MjUsMTY4Mzk2NTQ2OV19
+eyJoaXN0b3J5IjpbNTA3NDE5ODQ1LC03NjAxNTA1NTYsLTMxMD
+c4NzYzNiwtNzYwMTUwNTU2LC0zMTA3ODc2MzYsLTc2MDE1MDU1
+NiwtMzEwNzg3NjM2LDIwNzY3MTM1MjUsMTY4Mzk2NTQ2OSwyMD
+c2NzEzNTI1LDE2ODM5NjU0NjldfQ==
 -->